melt-vic/tracker/README.md

     php bin/console app:addTask "Fixing bugs" '2022-07-30 20:15:00' '2022-07-30 20:55:00'

-- php bin/console app:overviewTask This command returns a report with the same information available in the website.
+- php bin/console **app:overviewTasks** This command returns a report with the same information available in the website.

 Those commands must be executed inside the Docker container named "www":

-docker exec -it www bash
+`docker exec -it www bash`